Contrast-Security-OSS/docs/content/installation/netcore/install/Rules-netcore.md

 * weak-membership-config

-#### Assess rules that are not applicable to .NET Core and won't be supported:
+Assess rules that aren't applicable to .NET Core and won't be supported:

 * event-validation-disabled
 * forms-auth-protection